orestbida/cookieconsent/Readme.md

         - column for cookie-expiration-date
     - Implement the (eventual) `possibility of opting-out` of cookie-consent (up to user)

-## Changelog compared to v1.0
+## Changelog

+- version 1.2
+    ```
+    - ✨ add support for custom expiration date with cc_cookie_expiration
+    - ✨ add support for auto-removal of unused cookies based on cookiepolicy preferences with cc_autoclear_cookies
+    - ✨ can now autolad css or not with cc_autoload_css
+    - 🐛 fix minor (bug/incoherence): cookiepolicy did not remember/retrieve saved preferences and always displayed default values
+    ```
+- version 1.1
+    ```
- - add __custom table headers__ in cookie-policy modal ✨
+    - ✨ add __custom table headers__ in cookie-policy modal
- - tables inside cookie-policy can now have an arbitrary number of columns defined by user
+    - ✨ tables inside cookie-policy can now have an arbitrary number of columns defined by user
- - refactor code / remove unused code 🔥
+    - 🔥 refactor code / remove unused code
     - minor css updates
+    ```